ITByteOrg/devops-guide/onboarding/start-here.md

 - [ ] **Create Your Repository** → _Search for "How to create a GitHub account" online and follow the latest instructions from GitHub’s official docs._

 ---
+## Orientation Guide ##

+If you'd like to explore before continuing with repository setup, head over to [Navigation](navigation.md).
+Weekly updates have recently been introduced to support a shift toward high-level documentation.
+The focus is now on reducing granular detail and emphasizing the reasoning behind structural decisions.
+Browse [updates](/updates/index.md) to see how things evolve.
+---
 ## Confirm GitHub Account Creation

 After creating the Git account, it is time to [Setup Github Repositories](../operations/setup-github-repositories.md)